top of page

 thermostat is required

-• Floor space is more important than climbing space with these snakes, so a 20 gallon tank or similar sized ExoTerra is perfect for these snakes.
+• Floor space is more important than climbing space with these snakes, so a 20 gallon tank or similar sized ExoTerra is fine for a baby to juvenile or an adult male.
+A female would benefit from larger caging.

 • To allow for their fossorial nature, 2-3 inches of bedding is recommended.
-Many types of bedding can be used for hognoses such as: Coconut fiber, aspen, Biodude Terra Sahara.
+Many types of bedding can be used for hognoses such as: Coconut fiber, aspen, Biodude Terra Sahara, or reptisoil

 • To allow for proper digestion of food, the warm side of the enclosure should reach 88-93 degrees, which is properly achieved with a basking light or under tank heating.